Plants with spiky leaves have long been seen to be an ideal natural razor wire for ensuring security by protecting estates from raiding invaders

 How often do you water Parodia?

 Since Prodia is succulent, it requires less watering.
-Just water it once in 2 weeks for best result.
+Just water it once in 2 weeks for the best result.

 How long does Cirsium Vulgare live?